ucpdh23/Servant/README.md

 # **Servant**

-**My Smart Home System**
+**My Smart Home Assistance Prototype**

-Let me ask you some home management questions:
+Let me ask you some home errand questions:
-- How do you manage your Shopping list to avoid forgiving anything?
+- How do you control your *shopping list* to avoid forgiving anything?
-- Don't you like to manage your heating system from your google calendar?
+- Wouldn't you like to manage your heating system from your google calendar?
-- Don't you like to monitor the home and outdoor temperature from everywhere?
+- Wouldn't you like to monitor your indoor and outdoor temperature from anywhere?
-- Would you like a DIY security system for your home?
-- What about tracking your utilities bills?

-**Servant is a home assistant platform to handle various domestic and recurrent activities efficiently.**
+**Servant is your home assistant platform to handle domestic and recurrent tasks efficiently.**

 ## **Introduction**

-Servant aims to provide a software architecture with capacity to integrate various sensors, transformers, and actuators into a single platform.
+Servant is a different home assistance implementation to provide a software architecture with capabilities to integrate sensors, transformers, and actuators.
+This customizable implementation supports new integrations as well as new workflows for your personal data.

 See bellow some key features of Servant:

+**Modularity**

+Servant is a composition of modules.
+Each module corresponds to a logical subsystem and includes a series of functionalities grouped into actions and events.

 **IA Capabilities**

+*MCP implementation*.
+Servant implements the MCP protocol providing MCP tools.
+This toolkit provide interactivitity of Servant in any agentic solution.

 LLMs offer a novel way to interact with your data.
 In addition to generating content from a given input, LLMs can be utilized to transform heterogeneous and irregular content into a structured and more analyzable output.
 Then, this transformed content can be used to build a knowledge data model for future activities.

 **Interaction**
 Human or machine interactions with Servant are possible thanks to the pre built-in interfaces: